GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

 One of the most common extensions to Kubernetes is the ability to encrypt traffic from pod to pod.
-This proposal creates a signer that can be used to create MTLS certificates for use in communications between pods, as many teams were doing before the certs/v1 changes from certs/v1beta1
+This proposal creates a signer that can be used to create MTLS certificates for use in communications between pods, as many teams were doing before the certs/v1 changes from certs/v1beta1.

+This signer's CA certificiate would be easily accessible and be used as a root of trust for communication that happens within the cluster.

 ### Goals